 The Contrapposto Figure in Modern Times

 In contemporary art the Contrapposto pose continues to provide an entry point for artists working in a range of media, often with a knowing nod to the age-old tradition.
 In Bruce Nauman’s performance video art Walk with Contrapposto, 1968, the artist attempts to transverse down a narrow corridor while remaining in the twisted position, creating a pastiche of the supposedly relaxed pose.
-Many modern and contemporary photographers have also deliberately posed figures in Contrapposto as a playful reference to Mannerist representations of the human body, including August Sander, Robert Mapplethorpe and Lindsay Key.
+Many modern and contemporary photographers have also deliberately posed figures in Contrapposto as a playful reference to Mannerist representations of the human body, including Robert Mapplethorpe and Lindsay Key.